Stefanuk12/Pterodactyl/eggs/README.md

 ## Executable Download

 This is the link that the install script uses to download boiii.exe.
 Make you set this to a working link like this <https://github.com/Ezz-lol/boiii-free/releases/latest/download/boiii.exe>

+## Config Download

+This is the GitHub repository that has the t7-config files.
+Make sure to change it if needed.

 ## IW4M